Having a camera mounted to your vehicle’s dashboard or windshield is a convenient way to record what happens around you while you’re driving.

-USA Today tells us that having a dash cam has “gone mainstream.”
-But is a dash cam really worth the cost and the effort?
+USA Today tells us that having a dash cam has “gone mainstream,” but is a dash cam really worth the cost and the effort?
 Can dash cam video be used as evidence if you are involved in an accident?
-If you’re injured, can dash cam video and a car accident law firm in Evansville help you obtain compensation for your damages?
+If you’re injured, dash cam video and a car accident law firm in Evansville may be able to assist in the process of obtaining compensation for your damages.

-Dashboard cameras in 2019 are less conspicuous and smaller than earlier models.
-Some capture wide angles and produce high-def video.
-Some dash cams now also offer night vision.
+Dashboard cameras today in are less conspicuous and smaller than earlier models.
+While some capture wide angles and produce high-def video, others offer night vision.

 Motorists purchase dashboard cameras for a variety of reasons, but perhaps the leading reason why consumers buy dash cams is to protect themselves legally.
 For instance, if you are accused of rolling through a stop sign or red light, a dash cam may be able to prove that you’re innocent.

-Dash cams can provide potentially even more value if you are involved in a collision with another vehicle.
-If you are blamed for causing a collision, for example, your dash cam video might show that the at-fault driver was, in fact, the other driver in the accident.
+Dash cams can provide additional value if you are involved in a collision with another vehicle.
+If you are blamed for causing a collision, your dash cam could provide video evidence showing the other driver involved was actually at fault.

-Dash cams are now so popular that dash cam video has become a “routine” part of accident investigations for both police departments and automobile insurance companies.
+While dash cam video evidence can help your case if you’re innocent, it could backfire if you were the driver responsible for the crash.
+Dash cams have become increasingly common.
+Dash cam video has become a routine part of accident investigations for both police departments and automobile insurance companies.

-If you’re ticketed for a traffic violation, dash cam evidence of your innocence can help you avoid a fine, a driver’s license suspension, and higher insurance rates.
-If you are injured by a negligent driver, dash cam video may be able to help you prevail with a personal injury claim.
+If you’re ticketed for a traffic violation, dash cam evidence may prove your innocence and could help you avoid fines, a driver’s license suspension, and higher insurance rates.

 Dash cams can provide persuasive evidence after an accident.
 If you are driving in Indiana and someone crashes into you, you might not even have clearly seen what happened, but a dash cam, in some cases, will capture the entire incident.